In the early 1980s, Video Games

 - Game Show Host: The original 1981 pilot was helmed by Mike Eruzione, while the next three (1982) were hosted by Alex Trebek.
 Mark Richards was host when the series landed, but he was quickly replaced by Geoff Edwards.

-- Product Placement: And how!
-Each of the five games up for play that episode was lovingly described, and kids in the 1980s were thrilled to get a peek at the Next Big Thing in the arcades.
+- Product Placement: Each of the five games up for play that episode was lovingly described, and kids in the 1980s were thrilled to get a peek at the Next Big Thing in the arcades.

 - This trope is actually hard to avoid when you're dealing with a game show based around video games.
 Of note are special "showcase" shows featuring a brand-new game, which unsurprisingly was in all five positions - Star Wars (which didn't have a video game until 1983), Dragon's Lair, and Cliff Hanger all had one each.